kyma-incubator/compass/docs/investigations/storage/managed-db/managed-dbs.md

 Cloud SQL Postgres meets all our requirements.

 1. No operations - YES
-2. Postgres has JSON and JSONB column
+2. Postgres has JSON and JSONB column that is searchable.
 According to [this article](https://hackernoon.com/how-to-query-jsonb-beginner-sheet-cheat-4da3aa5082a3) querying on JSONB objects is almost as simple as classic SQL queries.
 It seems to be possible to apply JSON schema validation as a PL SQL function: https://github.com/gavinwahl/postgres-json-schema

-3. Postgres or MySQL can be run locally.
+3. Postgres can be run locally.
-4. Yes, use Postgres chart
+4. Postgres chart can be used.
-5. According to the [documentation(http://www.postgresqltutorial.com/postgresql-char-varchar-text/)  text data type can store a string with unlimited length.
+5. According to the [this discussion](https://dba.stackexchange.com/questions/189876/size-limit-of-character-varying-postgresql)  text data type can store a string with 1GB size.
    In addition to that:
    > Different from other database systems, in PostgreSQL, there is no performance difference among three character types.
 In most situation, you should use text or varchar, and varchar(n) if you want PostgreSQL to check for the length limit.